 “I’m thirty minutes early today, ma’am.”

 “Are you being smart with me?”
-Andrea placed both her hands around the base of the bowl and titled to make her effect.
+Andrea placed both her hands around the base and tilted the bowl towards Demo to make her effect and point clearer.
 “You’ve still not answered my question, Demo.
 Where in the world are my oranges?”

 “Ivanka!”
 Andrea settled the fruit bowl back on the table and leaned over to sit the dog in her lap.
 “I was worried sick about you, yes I was.
 Don’t you scare your Mama.”
 Andrea rubbed Ivanka’s belly and chin, the dog panting from the early heat and unseen play it had been involved in outside.
 Andrea glared back at Demo.
 “Well?”

 “Maybe Ivanka ate your oranges, ma’am.
 It seems to me she’s been gaining some un-needed weight.”